akanik/ga-pull/README.md

 # ga-pull
 Steps and code for pulling Google Analytics into Google Sheets

-NOTE: The Google account that creates the spreadsheet must be the same Google account that has GA access.

 **Table of Contents**
 - [Setup](setup.md)
   - Create a new Google spreadsheet